-Whether you’re newly welcomed a new life into this world, or your bump resembles a watermelon, if you’ve always loved travel you may be thinking, “Can you travel with a baby?”
-Of course, you can travel with a baby but once part of the parent club, the question seems to become “should you travel with a baby?”
+Whether you’ve newly welcomed a new life into this world or your bump resembles a watermelon, if you’ve always loved travel you may be thinking, “Can you travel with a baby?”
+Of course, you can travel with a baby, but once part of the parent club, the question seems to become “Should you travel with a baby?”

 Breastfeed.
 The best food for baby is also the easiest to “prepare” when you’re on the road.
-Breastfeeding not only eliminates the lugging of bottles, nipples, sterilizing, equipment, formula, etc., but baby will also be getting valuable anti-bodies that will protect against illness when you’re away from home.
+Breastfeeding not only eliminates lugging bottles, nipples, sterilizing, equipment, formula, etc. but also baby will be getting valuable antibodies that will protect against illness when you’re away from home.

-My children are living proof that starting travel at an early age makes them easier and easier to travel with, and instils an early love of travel.
+My children are living proof that starting travel at an early age makes them easier and easier to travel with and instills an early love of travel.
 And as they grow up, we’re looking forward to taking more adventurous trips with them.
-For us it’s not “Are we there, yet?” it’s “When are we going?”
+For us it’s not “Are we there yet?” — it’s “When are we going?”